tjturnage/VAD-Wind-Hodographs/README.md

-<a href="https://github.com/tsupinie/vad-plotter" target="_blank">vad-plotter code</a> courtesy of https://github.com/tsupinie
+<a href="https://github.com/tsupinie/vad-plotter">vad-plotter code </a> courtesy of <a href="https://github.com/tsupinie">Tim Supine</a>

-What makes this different is that 5 minute observations from METAR sites at or by the radar are included in the hodograph.
-As noted in the documentation below, a dashed red line will be drawn on the hodograph from the lowest point in the VWP to the surface wind to indicate the approximate wind profile in that layer.
+This effort uses Tim's code to combine radar data with 5 minute observations from the nearest METAR sites (obtained via mesowest).
+This adds information to the hodograph below ~1 km AGL.
+As noted in Tim's documentation below, a dashed red line gets drawn on the hodograph from the lowest point in the VWP to the surface wind to indicate the approximate wind profile in that layer.

-Images available at https://turnageweather.us/vwps/vwp.html Past images available in the Image Archive.
+Images available at https://turnageweather.us/vwps/vwp.html Past images available in the Image Archive - https://turnageweather.us/images/VWP/archive/

 # vad-plotter